futtetennista/nixos-config/README.md

 Once installed, clone this repo and run `make`.
 If there are any errors, follow the error message (some folders may need permissions changed, some files may need to be deleted).
 That's it.

-**WARNING: Don't do this without reading the source.** This repository is and always has been _my_ configurations.
-If you blindly run this, your system may be changed in ways that you don't want.